 3) Adapting religious heritage to better meet the wellbeing needs of modern communities

 Days 1 and 2 include keynotes, practical workshops, seminars, discussions and optional drop-in therapies, and also allow delegates time to explore and experience Quay Place.
-Day 3 is an optional field study day, visiting sites and hearing from professionals around the scenic and historic Suffolk Coast.
+Day 3 is an optional field study day, visiting Stonham Parva church, Snape Maltings, and Aldeburgh whilst hearing from professionals around the scenic and historic Suffolk Coast.

-Speakers include author and columnist Sir Simon Jenkins, Paul Farmer CBE (Mind UK) as well as global experts in their field from Imperial War Museum Liverpool, The National Museum of Bosnia, Arts & Mind, University College London, The Whitworth Manchester, Integrated Heritage Project USA & Cambodia and many more.
+Speakers include author and columnist Sir Simon Jenkins, Paul Farmer CBE (Mind UK) as well as global experts in their field from Imperial War Museum North, The National Museum of Bosnia, Arts & Mind, University College London, Manchester Museum, Integrated Heritage Project USA & Cambodia and many more.

 The delegate experience

 Health & Heritage will provide valuable learning and networking experiences for delegates from across the cultural heritage, wellbeing, mental health and community action sectors across Europe and beyond.
 It is essential development for those with a professional or personal interest in sustainable heritage conservation for healthy, productive and resilient communities – whether at a grass roots or policymaking level.

 The main conference venue – Quay Place – is a ground-breaking safe space for all people to come and connect without feeling isolated, stigmatised, or self-indulgent.
 Delegates will experience this centre in a historic building that formerly was cut off from any community and without purpose.
 There will be walk-in complementary therapy sessions and spaces where delegates can take time to reflect and talk openly.